Your future begins in Siegen

 Media Studies

-A four-week pre-study internship in one of the central media areas (in particular press, broadcasting, film, advertising, public relations, cultural work, online editing, web and software development, social media, library, archive) must be completed before the start of studies, at the latest by September 30, for studies in the extended core subject and the core subject.
+Before the start of studies, a four-week pre-study internship in one of the central media areas (in particular press, broadcasting, film, advertising, public relations, cultural work, online editing, web and software development, social media, library, archive) must be completed by September 30 at the latest for studies in the extended core subject and in the core subject.
 Please note the further information on pre-study internships.

-If you do not have an Abitur but are already in the middle of your career, please find out more here.
+If you do not have a high school diploma, but do have the entrance qualification for universities of applied sciences, or are already in the middle of your professional life, please inform yourself here.